Grinnz/lib-relative/CONTRIBUTING.md

 contains instructions that will help you work with the source code.

 The distribution is managed with [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla).
-This means than many of the usual files you might expect are not in the repository, but are generated at release time.
-Some generated files are kept in the repository as a convenience (e.g. Makefile.PL or META.json).
+This means that many of the usual files you might expect are not in the repository, but are generated at release time.
+Some generated files are kept in the repository as a convenience (e.g. Build.PL/Makefile.PL and META.json).

 Generally, **you do not need Dist::Zilla to contribute patches**.
 You may need Dist::Zilla to create a tarball.
 See below for guidance.